zhanymkanov/fastapi_production_template/README.md

   - migrations set in easy to sort format (`YYYY-MM-DD_slug`)
 - pre-installed JWT authorization
   - short-lived access token
-  - long-lived refresh token which lives in http-only cookies
+  - long-lived refresh token which is stored in http-only cookies
   - salted password storage with `bcrypt`
 - global pydantic model with
   - `orjson`